Rapid Simulations of Halo and Subhalo Clustering: Method

 \subsection{Model for the subhalo survival time}

 After merging with a larger halo, a halo becomes a subhalo and interacts with the remaining structure inside the host halo.
 Processes affecting the subhalos include dynamical friction, tidal stripping and tidal heating (e.g. \cite{Bosch2005, Gan_2010}).
-A subhalo survives in our model if the time difference between accretion and observation, calculated from the accretion redshift in the merger history and the redshift of the host halo in the lightcone or snapshot, is smaller than the estimated merger timescale.\\ Other works (e.g. \cite{boylon-kolchlin2008, Jiang_2008, 2012mccavana, 2013villalobos}) have presented different fitting formulas for the merger timescale, also called subhalo survival time.
+A subhalo survives in our model if the time difference between accretion and observation, calculated from the accretion redshift in the merger history and the redshift of the host halo in the lightcone or snapshot, is smaller than the estimated merger timescale.
+We define the merger time as the duration it takes for a given substructure to get stripped enough within the host to not be treated as an individual collapsed structure anymore.
+The merger time is therefore the time interval between the start of merger and the time when the subhalo is not detected anymore.\\ Other works (e.g. \cite{boylon-kolchlin2008, Jiang_2008, 2012mccavana, 2013villalobos}) have presented different fitting formulas for the merger timescale, also called subhalo survival time.
 Generally, the models describe functions of the following form:

 with potentially other dependencies on orbital parameters.
 The main dependence is on the host and subhalo masses $M_{\mathrm{host}}$ and $m_{\mathrm{sub}}$ at merger.
 They typically appear only as a ratio, meaning as $(M_{\mathrm{host}}/m_{\mathrm{sub}})$.
-We get these masses at the time of accretion directly from the merger history of PINOCCHIO.\\ The timescale $\tau_{\mathrm{dyn}}$ is the dynamical time at the virial radius $r_{\mathrm{vir}}$ of the host halo and can be derived directly from the Hubble constant H, which in term depends on the Cosmological parameters:
+We get these masses at the time of accretion directly from the merger history of \texttt{PINOCCHIO}.\\ The timescale $\tau_{\mathrm{dyn}}$ is the dynamical time at the virial radius $r_{\mathrm{vir}}$ of the host halo and can be derived directly from the Hubble constant H, which in term depends on the Cosmological parameters:

 The remaining parameters describe the orbit of the subhalo within the host, where $\eta$ is the orbital circulariy, $V_c$ the circular velocity, $r_c$ the radius for a circular orbit and $r_{\mathrm{vir}}$ the virial radius of the host halo for scaling.\\ In \cite{boylon-kolchlin2008}, a model of the following form is presented